Policy Priorities: Current ACS Position Statements

 Scientific Freedom: Advocates freedom of scientific exchange and stronger scientific collaboration to benefit humankind.

-Visa Restrictions: Supports timely screening for visiting scientists and students.
-Commits to assisting federal agencies with technical expertise.
+Visa Restrictions: Supports timely screening for visiting scientists and students and commits to assisting federal agencies with technical expertise.

 PROMOTE SCIENCE & SUSTAINABILITY IN PUBLIC POLICY